Zentar-Ai/Zentara-Code/README.md

 # Zentara Code

-**Zentara Code** is an advanced AI-powered coding agent, forked from Zentara Code, that writes, refactors and debugs code like a professional software engineer—directly inside VS Code.
+**Zentara Code** is an advanced AI-powered coding agent, forked from Roo-Code, that writes, refactors and debugs code like a professional software engineer—directly inside VS Code.

 [More Info](https://zentar.ai)